 It’s a critical question as many of our native and endemic species sit on the brink of extinction – largely due to the presence of devastating small mammal predators in Aotearoa New Zealand.

-The panellists debating this hot topic (two more to be confirmed) are:
+The panellists debating this hot topic are:

 - Campbell Leckie: Hawke’s Bay Regional Council